charlesneimog/py4pd-orchidea/README.md

 ## Introduction

-Orchidea is an innovative library that allows you to load and manipulate the enchanting samples provided by [OrchideaSol](https://forum.ircam.fr/projects/detail/orchideasol/).
+`orchidea` is a `py4pd` library  that allows you to load and manipulate the enchanting samples provided by [OrchideaSol](https://forum.ircam.fr/projects/detail/orchideasol/).
 With the power of pseudo-MIDI information, you can unlock a whole new realm of musical possibilities!

 ## Getting Started